AlexMelian/Connect-arduino-to-the-lan-network/README.md

 # Connect arduino to the lan red

-# Important, use fedora to Arduino
+# Important, use fedora in Arduino

 I used johnny five, express in nodejs...